Make a difference with SHRM

-The Society has a growing network of more than 450 professional chapters and 340 student chapters across the United States.
+The Society has a growing network of more than 450 professional chapter members and 340 student chapter members across the United States.
 Professional chapter presidents are automatically a member of AZSHRM.
 Chapters provide:

 - A forum for the personal and professional development of its members.

 - A chance to develop leadership, managerial, public speaking and group decision making skills.